mykelalvis/FATESRD/fate-srd.com/fate-accelerated/Example Characters.md

-`Experimental Helo Pack`: When I use my Experimental Helo Pack, I gain a +2 bonus to Quickly [[create advantage]] or overcome an obstacle if flying would be both possible and helpful.
+`Experimental Helo Pack`: When I use my Experimental Helo Pack, I gain a +2 bonus to Quickly [[Create Advantage]] or overcome an obstacle if flying would be both possible and helpful.

 `Gadgeteer`: Because I am a Gadgeteer, once per session I may declare that I have an especially useful device that lets me eliminate one [[situation aspect]].
 (May take one more stunt without reducing refresh!)